 What is the Gordon Growth Model?

-In order to value a share, an estimate is needed for the following year’s dividend and the investor’s required rate of return.
+In order to value a share, an estimate is needed for the following year’s dividend and what the required rate of return is from the investor.

-Let’s assume a company pays a dividend of 10p this year, the required return is 15%, and it is expected to continue at this level.
-The price of the share should be the dividend divided by the return – 10p/15 = 67p.
+If we assume that a company pays a dividend of 10p this year and the required return is 15% and that it is expected to continue at this level, then the price of the share should be the dividend divided by the return on equity – 10p/15 = 67p.

-And in case you’re wondering who Gordon was, well the model was named in the 60s after the American economist, Professor Myron J. Gordon, who first published the method of stock valuation.
+And in case you’re wondering who Gordon was, well the model was named in the ’60s after the American economist, Professor Myron J. Gordon, who first published the method of stock or business valuation.